-Prerequisites: None Fee: \$10.00 plus project costs
+Prerequisites: None Fee: \$10.00 plus project costs Credit.625 Length: Semester

 In this course, students will study the visual appearance of fabric and fashion design.
 Students will identify, analyze and apply production processes and techniques to textiles.
 Additional topics include the maintenance and alterations of textile products, including home interior accessories and garments.
 Service learning projects will be developed to reflect an area of importance in the community and must be completed before credit is earned.
-This class will be offered alternate years and will be available in the 2025-2026 school year.
+This class will be offered this school year.

-360 Principles of Nutrition and Wellness (11, 12) webxam Prerequisites: none Credit: .625 Length: Semester
+360 Principles of Nutrition and Wellness (11, 12) webxam Credit: .625